kommitters/.github/profile/README.md

 >
 > ---

-At **kommit**, we provide top software maintenance services for clients across diverse industries.
+At **kommit**, we provide effective software engineering and AI-powered automation for clients across diverse industries.

-### So, why do we run an Open-Source Program Office?
+### So, why do we have an Open-Source Program Office?

-First, **kommit** is more than your regular staffing company.
-We detect talented engineers in developing economies early in their careers and invest in shaping them into world-class professionals.
+First, open source allows us to experiment, iterate, and refine solutions.
+It allows us to build better software through real-world contributions.

 Second, by contributing to open-source projects, we bring best practices, quality, and third-party vetting to our engineers.